numtel/serverobject/README.md

 For methods with their own callbacks, pass callback functions normally but do not forget about the last parameter always being a callback for the method's return value.
 See `serverobject-tests.js` for an example with multiple callbacks.

+Instance properties are copied from the server on construction, method calls, and any callbacks.

-* `ServerObject.allow({key: {ref: reference, [where: function])`
+* `ServerObject.allow({key: {ref: reference, [where: function]}})`

 Only available on the server, this method defines an object type for instantiation.

+`key` refers to a string that will identify this type of object.
+These keys are what is passed into ServerObject() as the `type` argument.

+`ref` refers to the symbolic reference to the variable containing the constructor function (like you would `new reference()`)

+`where` refers to an optional function.
 If supplied, the `where` function will be called on the server after instantiating the object but before responding to the client.
 Return a boolean to determine whether to proceed with transmitting the instance.
 The context of the function will be set to the instance itself.

 ### Usage